-By the way, bear in mind that your guinea pig might start making this noise if you decide to attend the vet.
-Especially, for the first time.
-There is only one thing you can do, try calming the poor guinea pig down and be there for it.
-The more visits you pay to the vet, the less stress it will cause to your guinea pig as it will just get used to the whole process.
+Bear in mind that your guinea pig might start making this noise if you decide to attend the vet, especially, for the first time.
+There is only one thing you can do.
+Try calming the poor guinea pig down and being there for it.
+The more visits you pay to the vet, the less stress it will cause to your guinea pig, as it will just get used to the whole process.

 Other Uncommon Guinea Pig Noises

-There surely are many different sounds that guinea pigs can make but they aren’t as common as purring for example.
-If you are familiar with all the noises mentioned above – congratulations!
+There are many different sounds that guinea pigs can make but they aren’t as common as purring.
+If you are familiar with all the noises mentioned above, congratulations!
 You already are a guinea pig owner with impressive knowledge about your beloved pet.

-Cooing is a sound that a sow (female guinea pig) can make towards her babies.
-It sounds a bit like the murmuring a soft vocalization that doves make.
+- Cooing – Cooing is a sound that a sow (female guinea pig) can make towards her babies.
+It sounds a bit like the murmuring of a soft vocalization that doves make.
 Mothers can use cooing to reassure their babies and to convince them that everything is alright.
 However, you have to bear in mind that not only mothers can make such a sound.

-Yes, it has been proven that guinea pigs can chirp like birds (extremely rarely).
-Sometimes a guinea pig can fall into a state that looks like trance.
+- Chirping – It has been proven that guinea pigs can chirp like birds (extremely rarely).
+Sometimes a guinea pig can fall into a state that looks like a trance.
 That is precisely when these chirping sounds can be heard.
-But no one will be able to tell you for sure what does this ‘song’ mean and why do guinea pigs ‘sing’ it.
+But no one will be able to tell you for sure what this ‘song’ mean and why guinea pigs ‘sing’ it.

 The Body Language of Guinea Pigs

-Purring, for example, can be a sign of entirely different psychological states.
-Hearing the sound alone won’t help you figure out what your guinea pig is genuinely experiencing but when you understand the body language of your beloved pet you will be able to tell with nearly a 100% guarantee what kind of emotion your guinea pig is experiencing at the moment.
+When you understand the body language of your beloved pet, you will be able to tell with nearly a 100% guarantee what kind of emotion your guinea pig is experiencing at the moment.
 So let’s start with the body language of guinea pigs.

-Let’s start with one of the cutest guinea pig ‘gestures’.
-When these animals touch noses it means that they are greeting each other.
-Cuteness overload, right?
+- Touching noses – When these animals touch noses it means that they are greeting each other.

-This will usually happen while you are petting the guinea pig or at least trying to.
-Because by throwing its head in the air your fluffy friend is trying to tell you that it has had enough and you better let it mind its own business.
-This action inevitably can be accompanied by different noises that show frustration and anger.
+- Tossing its head in the air – This will usually happen while you are petting the guinea pig or at least trying to.
+Because by throwing its head in the air, your fluffy friend is trying to tell you that it has had enough and you better let it mind its own business.

-This is where guinea pigs are just like the majority of other animals.
-Sniffing is a way of finding out what’s going on.
-The little lads sniff the air, each other, you, their food, bed and other different things.
+- Sniffing – Sniffing is a way of finding out what’s going on.
+The little lads sniff the air, each other, you, their food, bed, and other different things.
 Such an action proves to us yet again that guinea pigs are extremely curious animals.

-Strutting means walking around stiffly and in an arrogant manner and guinea pigs can be doing that for two reasons.
-It is either the mating season when one cavy is trying to ‘dance’ in front of the other or it can be a sign of aggression (especially, if there is a new neighbor in the cage).
-Sometimes simultaneously with strutting guinea pigs can be teeth chattering and that certainly can turn into a dangerous situation so make sure to stay alert.
+- Strutting – Strutting means walking around stiffly and in an arrogant manner.
+Guinea pigs can be doing that for two reasons.
+It is either the mating season when one cavy is trying to ‘dance’ in front of the other or it can be a sign of aggression, especially, if there is a new neighbor in the cage.

-You can sometimes find guinea pigs standing motionless.
+- Freezing – You can sometimes find guinea pigs standing motionless.
 That doesn’t necessarily mean that something is wrong.
 If the animal is merely uncertain about something, it prefers not to move for a while until it figures out what its further actions should be.
-Needless to say that guinea pigs remain silent while being frozen.

-Now you are ready to come up to your beloved guinea pig and actually understand what is on its mind.
-You have learned what guinea pigs noises mean and that surely will help you on your road to becoming the best guinea pig owner in the world.
+Now, you are ready to come up to your beloved guinea pig and actually understand what is on its mind.
+You have learned what guinea pig noises mean and that surely will help you on your road to becoming the best guinea pig owner in the world.